 - b) If the state's experience of the take up rate for the New Adult Group and other factors that affect the costs of this population indicates that the PMPM limit described above in paragraph (a) may underestimate the actual costs of medical assistance for the New Adult Group, the state may submit an adjustment to paragraph (a) for CMS review without submitting an amendment.
 Adjustments to the PMPM limit for a demonstration year must be submitted to CMS by no later than April 30 of the demonstration year for which the adjustment would take effect. - c) The Supplemental Budget Neutrality Test is calculated by taking the PMPM cost projection for the New Adult Group in each DY, times the number of eligible member months for that group and DY, and adding the products together across groups and DYs.
-The federal share of the Supplemental Cap is obtained by multiplying total computable Supplemental Cap by the Composite Federal Share described in STC 112. - d) The Supplemental Budget Neutrality Test is a comparison between the federal share of the Supplemental Cap and total FFP reported by the State for the New Adult Group. - e) If total FFP for the New Adult Group should exceed the federal share of the Supplemental Budget Neutrality Test after any adjustments made to the budget neutrality limit as described in paragraph (b), the difference must be reported as a cost against the budget neutrality limit described in STC 108.

-111. Early Periodic Screening, Diagnosis, and Treatment (EPSDT) adjustment.
+The federal share of the Supplemental Cap is obtained by multiplying total computable Supplemental Cap by the Composite Federal Share described in STC 109.

+- d) The Supplemental Budget Neutrality Test is a comparison between the federal share of the Supplemental Cap and total FFP reported by the State for the New Adult Group. - e) If total FFP for the New Adult Group should exceed the federal share of the Supplemental Budget Neutrality Test after any adjustments made to the budget neutrality limit as described in paragraph b, the difference must be reported as a cost against the budget neutrality limit described in STC 106. - f) The annual budget neutrality expenditure limit for the demonstration as a whole is the sum of limit A and limit B. The overall budget neutrality expenditure limit for the demonstration is the sum of the annual budget neutrality expenditure limits.
+The federal share of the overall budget neutrality expenditure limit represents the maximum amount of FFP that the Commonwealth may receive for expenditures on behalf of demonstration populations as well as demonstration services described in Table B in STC 38 during the demonstration period. - g) Limit B. The Commonwealth's annual DSH allotment. - h) Early Periodic Screening, Diagnosis, and Treatment (EPSDT) adjustment:

 The Commonwealth must present to CMS for approval a draft evaluation plan outlining the methodology to track the following:

-- a) Baseline measurement of EPSDT service utilization prior to the EPSDT court- ordered remedial plan in Rosie D. v Romney (the Order) final judgment and final remedial plan established on July 16, 2007; - b) Increase, following entry of the Order, in utilization of: - a) EPSDT screenings; - b) Standardized behavioral health assessments utilizing the Child and Adolescent Needs and Strengths (CANS), or other standardized assessment tool in accordance with the Order; and - c) State plan services available prior to the entry of the Court Order. - c) Cost and utilization of services contained in State Plan amendments submitted by the Commonwealth in accordance with the Order and approved by CMS;
+- 1) Baseline measurement of EPSDT service utilization prior to the EPSDT courtordered remedial plan in Rosie D. v Romney (the Order) final judgment and final remedial plan established on July 16, 2007; - 2) Increase, following entry of the Order, in utilization of : a) EPSDT screenings; b) Standardized behavioral health assessments utilizing the Child and Adolescent Needs and Strengths (CANS),or other standardized assessment tool in accordance with the Order; and c) State plan services available prior to the entry of the Court Order. - 3) Cost and utilization of services contained in State Plan amendments submitted by the Commonwealth in accordance with the Order and approved by CMS;